AgoraIO/Agora-Chat-API-Examples/Chat-Android/chatuikitquickstart/README.md

         options.setAppKey(sdkAppkey);
         // Set whether confirmation of delivery is required by the recipient.
 Default: false options.setRequireDeliveryAck(true);
+        // Set not to log in automatically options.setAutoLogin(false);
         // Use uikit to initialize Agora Chat SDK EaseUIKit.getInstance().init(this, options);
         // Make Agora Chat SDK debuggable